-A brothel is a horrible place where men can spend a little money for a few minutes of sex, that will scar a woman for a lifetime.
+A brothel is a horrible place where men can spend a little money for a few minutes of sex, that’ll scar a woman for a lifetime.

 A visual representation

 It’s evening time.
 The sounds of honking, curses, and Hindi film songs from the 1990s decorate the ambiance.
-Women—of all ages—are posing in front of matchbox-sized shanties.
-Frustrated, angry, hungry and evil men are ogling these women.
+Females — of all ages — are posing in front of matchbox-sized shanties.
+Frustrated, angry, hungry, and evil men are ogling these women.
 Police vans are taking rounds.
 The local beer bar is overcrowded.
 Few men with a filthy look in the eye and filmi-language, walking around the street to hunt potential customers.